About The Author

 Meet Diana – A Firebird Award-Winning Author

-Diana M. Grillo grew up in a struggling, Italian immigrant family while living in a wealthy suburb in Westchester County, New York.
-The neighborhood's substantial wealth and social status starkly contrasted with her family's, making Diana feel as though she never quite belonged.
-She became a mother at a very young age and worked her way through college while raising a son and daughter.
+Diana M. Grillo is an award-winning short story author and playwright.
+She grew up in a struggling Italian immigrant family while living in a wealthy suburb of Westchester County, New York.
+The neighborhood’s substantial wealth and social status starkly contrasted with her family’s, leaving Diana feeling like she never quite belonged.
+She became a mother at a very young age and worked her way through college while raising a son and a daughter.
+The sharp socio-economic contrasts of her youth growing up with her Italian immigrant father, and her tenacious journey into adulthood, have inspired much of her work.
+Her realistic grasp of family struggles is worth celebrating.

 Dedication